ke177409/Kara-Evans/README.md

 <img src="images/portfolio3.jpg"/>

 # About Me
-Hi there! 👋 I'm Kara, a dedicated **data analyst** with a profound interest in exploring science-related subjects and tackling intricate challenges.
+Hi there! 👋 I'm a **data analyst** who enjoys exploring science-related subjects and untangling difficult problems.
 I’m a creative thinker, which I believe is a result of being a left-handed person living in a right-handed world.
 I take pride in crafting my own solutions and often gravitate toward unconventional approaches because I believe that the best solution isn't always the most apparent one.

-Throughout the past nine years, my career has predominantly revolved around biomedical laboratories, where I've been responsible for managing patient data, interpreting results, and conducting investigative work.
+My career has predominantly revolved around biomedical laboratories, where I've been responsible for managing patient data, interpreting results, and conducting investigative work.
 Motivated to enhance my investigative capabilities, I decided to embrace the analytical aspect of my scientific background and pursued education in data analytics.
 In this journey, I have fortified my analytical skills with the application of **statistical analyses** and **machine learning techniques**, employing **SQL**, **Python**, and **Tableau**.

 My professional experiences have deepened my commitment to furthering my career within the healthcare industry.
 I'm a self-initiator and plan to further cultivate my data skills, allowing me to scrutinize patient data and optimize software systems that influence the patient experience.

-My primary motivation is assisting others, whether it be in locating a missing document or resolving a minor technical issue.
+My primary motivation is assisting others, whether it be in locating a missing document or resolving a technical issue.
 I'm eager to elevate my abilities to support my prospective team members and enhance the lives of those they serve.

 **Currently situated in Cleveland, Ohio, I am actively seeking full-time positions and am open to hybrid or remote opportunities.**